YoniGR94/Symulation-aplication-of-M-M/README.md

 🔴🟡🟠🟢🔵🟤

-This repository contains a data simulation of M&M packages, analyzing the distribution of colors and various statistical properties.
+This is a data simulation of M&M packages were I am analyzing the distribution of colors and various statistical properties.

 The goal is to explore simulation creation and identify potential biases or anomalies.